 Host institutions are required to assign both cultural and academic mentors to the Chinese guest teacher.
 The purpose of the cultural mentor is to help the teacher get oriented and settled into the community, and to check in regularly with the teacher.
 The cultural mentor can be a teacher, a Chinese member of the community or an American with interest in Chinese culture.
 Cultural mentors will help the teacher get settled, show them important and useful locations, arrange social and cultural outings, and help explain local culture.
 The cultural mentor should be in frequent contact in the beginning, and at least once a month the remainder of the teacher's stay.

 The academic mentor, who can be another world language teacher or teacher in the building, should introduce school rules and practices and involve the teacher in school activities.
-Throughout the year, the academic mentor should expose the teacher to new, American teaching strategies and guide the teacher in reflecting on his/her work.
+Throughout the year, the academic mentor should expose the teacher to new, American teaching strategies and guide the teacher in reflecting on their work.
 The importance of an academic mentor at each school site the guest teacher teaches at cannot be overstated: The guest teacher needs to have on-going support to provide a strong learning experience for students.
 Thus, the mentor and guest teacher should have guaranteed time to meet over the course of the school year.

 What are the expectations of the host institution regarding the guest teacher's housing?
-Can he/she live with host families?
+Can he or she live with host families?

 Host institutions are required to provide complimentary housing and transportation for the first month (that month's housing and transportation benefits are not to be considered part of their compensation package).
 Housing must meet minimum program requirements, be furnished and have basic utilities; teachers must have their own bedrooms, access to a bathroom and kitchen facilities.
 Apartments, houses, campus dormitories, and host family arrangements are acceptable forms of housing.